 German industry does not always only act as employer here.
 Many companies also support research and young researchers or endow professorships.
 For example, companies finance over 400 of the current total of 1,000 privately funded endowed chairs.

 Nevertheless, the focus is firmly on developing fresh research talent.
 Young researchers receive targeted support in the form of scholarships and prizes – companies award roughly 13,000 scholarships a year.

 Fostering up-and-coming researchers has a high priority for German companies.
-They invest 2.5 billion euros a year in students and higher education, which is almost twice as much as they spend on research and development at universities.
-The largest single item of expenditure here is the roughly 950 million euros spent on dual study programmes combining higher education and vocational training.
+They invest 3.3 billion euros a year in students and higher education.
+The largest single item of expenditure here is the roughly 975 million euros spent on dual study programmes combining higher education and vocational training.

-58% of all companies invest in academic education.
+55 per cent of all companies invest in academic education.
 Large firms with over 250 employees show the greatest commitment here: 8 out of 10 make investments in this area.
-Companies spent a total of roughly 2.5 billion euros on academic education in 2012.
+Companies spent a total of roughly 3.3 billion euros on academic education in 2015.